BiagioeCarmine/morra-flask/README.md

 The philosophy of our approach is one of consistency (in Redis) over performance or efficiency.

 Of course, managing a matchmaking queue is different than playing rounds of a match, but the general approach we took is the same: each time there is a moment in time before which a request is expected, the server is going to have a thread waiting for that time and checking whether a request was actually made by the client.

 The advantage of our current approach is that the server deals with everything in real time when it needs to be dealt with, so in every moment the server's state reflects what is expected (if the user is inactive, they *will* be kicked out of the queue when the time comes, and the same goes for match rounds when an user doesn't set a move).

 A potential disadvantage is the complexity (both computational and in terms of code) of our app.
-This is partially mitigated by the use of lightweight green threads in place of fully fledged OS threads, but we really don't know whether the next solution I'm going to propose _would have been_/_would be_ better.
+This is partially mitigated by the use of lightweight Eventlet green threads instead of the heavier kind of thread which would be created by `threading`, but we really don't know whether the next solution we're going to talk about _would have been_/_would be_ better overall.

-Another disadvantage is that network communication (especially using HTTP requests and not stuff like TCP sockets) is inherently slow, so we need to have grace times that allow the request to be received and the log to be updated before the user is kicked out of the queue or the match is terminated early.
+Another disadvantage is that network communication (especially using HTTP requests and not real-time protocols like WebSocket) is inherently slow, so we need to have grace times that allow the request to be received and the log to be updated before the user is kicked out of the queue or the match is terminated early.

 #### A different (smarter?) way we could have done things

 Having the backend app's state mimic the more abstract state of the app in terms of users in the queue and match confirmation/termination status maybe could be sacrificed for the sake of keeping things easy for us when maintaining the code and the server when executing it, and potentially for the sake of eliminating the grace times that make especially the match playing part a bit clunky and annoying for the end user.

-More specifically, instead of having a thread for each check we need to do, we could check on subsequent requests, given that any effects of a client making or failing to make a request will only be noticed by the client when it requests something, obviously.
+More specifically, instead of having a thread for each check we need to do, we could check on subsequent requests, given that any effects of a client making or failing to make a request will only be noticed by the client when it requests something.

-This, though, would increase reliance on data stores like Redis for relatively longer-term data storage (still short-term, if the app sees any kind of significant usage, which *strangely* feels like it's not very likely D:), which isn't a worry with the current architecture and implementation, as each request's side-effects are managed when they could start having an effect and not when they actually might have an effect, if this makes any sense.
+This, though, would increase reliance on data stores like Redis for relatively longer-term data storage (still short-term, if the app sees any kind of significant usage, which might not be very likely), which isn't a worry with the current architecture and implementation, as each request's side-effects are managed when they could start having an effect and not when they actually might have an effect.

-If that sentence or this whole section (maybe this entire document) *doesn't*, maybe this next bit will, as it goes more specifically into the details of each of the two cases in which timing arises as an issue in our app.
+The next section is going to go into the specifics of the parts of the app where timing is needed and our implementation.

 ### How we manage the queue

 Currently, each time an user is added to a queue a thread (more specificaly, a lightweight Eventlet green thread) is spawned, waiting until the `pollBefore` time, and checking whether the user has polled (we store the latest poll data in Redis).

-Of course, networks and stuff are slow, so we need to allow for a grace time before we kick the user out of the queue, which is a better option IMO than trying to manage the delay on the client side, partly because it feels less intuitive and especially because, being a mobile app, we can't update the frontend code very quickly on most or all of the users' devices in case we realize the needs change.
+Of course, network requests are slow, so we need to allow for a grace time before we kick the user out of the queue, which is probably a better option than trying to manage the delay on the client side, partly because it feels less intuitive and especially because, being a mobile app, we can't update the frontend code very quickly on most or all of the users' devices in case we realize the needs change.

 This could alternatively be managed by evaluating whether an user needs to be deleted from the queue whenever another matchmaking-related request is received.

 ### How we manage playing rounds